COVID-19 vaccines: The tough questions answered by a frontline doctor

 There’s no definitive way to tell yet, but some studies have indicated it could last years, even decades.
 The research showed that patients who contracted COVID-19 early in 2020 had robust antibodies six months later.
 Studies of survivors of SARS, also caused by a coronavirus, showed that participants carried immune cells 17 years after being infected.
 So there are some reasons to be encouraged, but scientists will need to continue monitoring the length and strength of immune responses in vaccinated patients.

 The vaccines appear to maintain high efficacy rates regardless of age, sex, and ethnicity.
 For example, Pfizer’s vaccine was 94% effective in adults over age 65, according to safety data.
-Both vaccines have also been tested in people with stable pre-existing conditions such as diabetes and cancer, and efficacy rates held at essentially the same levels.
+All of the vaccines have also been tested in people with stable pre-existing conditions such as diabetes and cancer, and efficacy rates held at essentially the same levels.

 There is no evidence or reason to think COVID-19 vaccines affect fertility, despite some claims to the contrary circulating on the internet.
 Those reports are rooted in the theory that because the SARS-CoV-2 spike protein resembles the syncytin-1 protein, which is crucial for formation of the placenta, the COVID-19 vaccines might prompt an immune response that targets the placenta protein.
 But virologists say the two proteins are completely unrelated and not similar enough to confuse antibodies that attack the virus.